 The elevator to the 25th floor is only for guests, but A Bientot serves a Western-style breakfast buffet in the morning and if you’re eating there, you can probably snag some Scramble photos from the window near the elevator.
 When all else fails, you could always splurge on a room at the hotel and request one with a view of the Scramble.

-A 2016 article on our sister site, Savvy Tokyo, called Shibuya’s L’Occitane Café an “organic treat for the senses.”
+A 2016 article on Savvy Tokyo called Shibuya’s L’Occitane Café an “organic treat for the senses.”
 Even if you’re not one to normally seek out organic options, you may be won over by the stunning presentation of food at this café.

-Anecdotally, one of my chillest Shibuya summer memories is saddling up next to a window at L’Occitane Café to eat a delicious salad topped with roasted bacon and spring vegetables.
+Anecdotally, one of my most chill Shibuya summer memories is saddling up next to a window at L’Occitane Café to eat a delicious salad topped with roasted bacon and spring vegetables.

 In Shibuya station, the concourse that leads to the Keio Inokashira line and Shibuya Mark City usually has some picture-takers gathering at its windows.
 These windows are lined with mesh, but if you’re using a smartphone camera, the lens should be small enough to aim between the mesh and fire off a few snapshots of Q-Front and the Scramble from afar.